Prescription Drug Addiction Treatment

 Right behind opioid painkillers in their prevalence among drug-related overdose fatalities are benzodiazepines.
 These drugs are central nervous system (CNS) depressants that dangerously slow heart rate and respiratory functions.
 Central nervous system depressants are commonly used to treat anxiety and other associated conditions.
 Many patients who need rehab treatment for benzodiazepines or CNS depressants will need dual-diagnosis treatment to address the underlying emotional issue that initially caused them to start using the drug.

 Some of the more common types of CNS depressants include, but are not limited to:

-The National Institute on Drug Abuse reports that there were nearly 11,000 overdose deaths directly attributable to benzodiazepines in 2016, representing and eight-fold increase over the past 15 years.
+The National Institute on Drug Abuse reports that there were nearly 11,000 overdose deaths directly attributable to benzodiazepines in 2016, representing an eight-fold increase over the past 15 years.
 These drugs are particularly dangerous when mixed with alcohol.
 Each year, American doctors write nearly 50 million prescriptions for Xanax or its generic equivalent.
 While American physicians and healthcare providers have curtailed their dispensation of these drugs, there are still over 250 million prescriptions for psychiatric medications written each year.
-Drugs like Xanax and Valium are usually prescribed for legitimate anxiety disorder, but have proven to be very vulnerable to diversion.
+Drugs like Xanax and Valium are usually prescribed for legitimate anxiety disorder but have proven to be very vulnerable to diversion.